CyberHoward/TerraAssetManager/README.md

 Once you have your `token` and your `chat_id` you can define those variables inside the `.env` file.

 > :information_source: The `chat_id` is your user ID.
 You can have it when sending `/getid` to [IDBot](https://t.me/myidbot).

+You will also be able to control the bot via some commands.

+- `/ping` - Will answer you `Pong!`;
+- `/ltv` - Will give you your current LTV;
+- `/goto X` - Will repay or borrow to change your LTV according to X
+- `/set X Y` - Will change runtime configuration (ie: `/set ltv.borrow 20`)

 <br />